ShuShanChiang/predictive-analytics-nutrients-concentrations/README.md

 ## Problem Statement

 Traditional nutrient testing is destructive and labor-intensive.
-Our goal:
+The goal is to:
 **Build a non-destructive, fast, and scalable nutrient estimation pipeline using spectral reflectance data.**